Seminars

 - Friday, March 22, 2019, from 2:00 p.m. to 3:30 p.m., Room C 415:Wilfried SAND-ZANTMAN(TSE, University of Toulouse 1 Capitole) “The Ownership of Data,” co-authored with A. Dosis (ESSEC).

 Abstract: We study the effect of property rights over the use of data on market outcomes.
-For this, we consider a model in which a website offers a service to a set of heterogeneous users and usage generates valuable data but data extraction entails a privacy cost to users.
-When data extraction is contractible, the trade-off between data monetization and privacy restricts the share of users for which data is indeed monetized.
-When data extraction is not contractible, both the firm and users prefer the users (the firm) to own the rights for low (high) values of data.
-We then extend our analysis by allowing the rights to be traded ex-post and discuss how this impacts both efficiency and rent sharing. - Friday, February 8, 2019, from 2:00 p.m. to 3:30 p.m. in Room C 415:Enrico COLOMBATTO(University of Turin),"How to apply the key notions of anarcho-capitalism to today's world" (The two keys to liberal thought and their relevance today).
+To do so, we consider a model in which a website offers a service to a set of heterogeneous users, and usage generates valuable data, but data extraction entails a privacy cost for users.
+When data extraction is contractible, the trade-off between data monetization and privacy restricts the share of users for whom data is actually monetized.
+When data extraction is not contractible, both the firm and users prefer that the firm own the rights for low (high) values of data.
+We then extend our analysis by allowing the rights to be traded ex post and discuss how this impacts both efficiency and rent sharing. - Friday, February 8, 2019, from 2:00 p.m. to 3:30 p.m. in Room C 415:Enrico COLOMBATTO(University of Turin),“How to Apply the Key Concepts of Anarcho-Capitalism to Today’s World” (The Two Pillars of Liberal Thought and Their Relevance Today).

 Abstract: We provide an axiomatic characterization of the core of games in effectiveness form.
 We point out that the core, whenever it applies to appropriate classes of these games, coincides with a wide variety of prominent stability concepts in social choice and game theory, such as the Condorcet winner, the Nash equilibrium, pairwise stability, and stable matchings, among others.
 Our characterization of the core invokes the axioms of restricted non-emptiness, coalitional unanimity, and Maskin invariance together with a principle of independence of irrelevant states, and uses in its proof a holdover property echoing the conventional ancestor property.
 Taking special cases of this general characterization of the core, we derive new characterizations of the previously mentioned stability concepts.